CrossRef/event-data-user-guide/docs/service.md

 # The Service

 Crossref Event Data is a system for collecting Events and distributing them.
-The Query API delivers batches of Events based on queries, rather than individual events.
+The Query API delivers batches of Events based on queries, not individual items.
 Tens of thousands of events Events occur per day, of the order of one per second, though the rate fluctuates depending on the activity of the Agents and the underlying patterns in the source.

- - The Query API provides an interface for accessing Events.
+ - The **Query API** provides an interface for accessing Events.
 It's a REST API that allows download of Events and supports various filters.

- - Every Event that Crossref produces has an Evidence Record.
-These are available via the Evidence Service.
-It provides supporting evidence for every Event.

- - Every component in the CED system, internal and external, monitored.
-The Status Service monitors all data flowing into the system, all parts of the processing pipeline, and the delivery mechanisms.
+ - The **Evidence Registry** contains supporting evidence for every Event that is collected by Crossref.
+When an Event has evidence, it will link to an Evidence Record on the Evidence Registry.

+ - The **Status Service** contains data about activity within the system, along with diagnostic reports.
 It records the availability and activity of components and completeness of data.

-## Versions

-The current version of the service as whole is the same as the version of this User Guide.
-Each component of the Service, for example the Query API and the various Agents that collect data, have versions, and you can check the currently running version using the Evidence Service.
+You can consult it if you want information about the behaviour of the system at a given point in time.

 <a name="data-sources"></a>
 ## Data Sources